Polly-Contrib/Polly.Contrib.CachePolicy/README.md

 ```

 #### Using Newtonsoft based serialization
-* To onboard it to AsyncCache policy, it needs to inherit the **CacheValue** abstract class
+* To onboard it to Cache policy, it needs to inherit the **CacheValue** abstract class

 ```
 class TargetClassToOnboard : CacheValue